conda/conda/docs/source/install/full.rst

 These instructions are for a full install of Anaconda, which includes conda, conda-build, and 150+ open source packages.

-TIP: For installation instructions using our graphical installers for Mac or PC, please see the `Anaconda Install <http://docs.continuum.io/anaconda/install.html>`_ page.
+TIP: For installation instructions using our graphical installers for OS X or Windows, please see the `Anaconda Install <http://docs.continuum.io/anaconda/install.html>`_ page.

 Anaconda requirements
 ------------------------------------

-32 or 64 bit computer, 32MB available, Linux, Macintosh or Windows.
+32 or 64 bit computer, 32MB available, Linux, OS X or Windows.

 300 MB to download Anaconda plus another 300 to install it.